Recruitment and Classification Employment Process

 - Maintains Position Descriptions for A&P and USPS authorized positions

-- Conducts Desk Audits for A&P and USPS authorized positions to ensure appropriate classification
+- Conducts Position Reviews for A&P and USPS authorized positions to ensure appropriate classification upon management's request

-- Maintains Pay Grades and Pay Ranges for A&P and USPS classes
+- Maintains Pay Levels and Pay Ranges for A&P and USPS classes

 - Maintains exempt and nonexempt USPS class titles listing

-- Develops and coordinates a Classification Redesign Project to update Class Specifications and Pay Grade Ranges for A&P and USPS Pay Plans
+- Develops and coordinates a Classification Redesign Project to update Class Specifications and Pay Level Ranges for A&P and USPS Pay Plans

 - Maintains Desk Procedures, Website, University Regulations and Procedures governing Classification and Pay

-Administers the Recruitment and Emplyment Programs for A&P, USPS and OPS Staff positions
+Administers the Recruitment and Employment Programs for A&P, USPS and OPS Staff positions

 - Prepares A&P, Faculty and USPS position vacancy advertisements